davidsbatista/davidsbatista.net/_posts/2020-01-25-Attention-seq2seq.md

   <figcaption>Figure 2: The attention mechanism in a seq2seq model.
 Taken from Bahdanau et al. 2015.</figcaption>
 </figure>

-The Figure 2 above gives a good overview of this new mechanism.
+Figure 2 above gives a good overview of this new mechanism.
 To produce the output word at time $$y_{t}$$ the decoder uses the last hidden state from the decoder - one can think about this as some sort of representation of the already produced words - and a dynamically computed context vector based on the input sequence.

-The authors proposed to replace the fixed-length context vector by a another context vector $$c_{i}$$ which is a sum of the hidden states of the input sequence, weighted by alignment scores.
+The authors proposed to replace the fixed-length context vector by another context vector $$c_{i}$$ which is a sum of the hidden states of the input sequence, weighted by alignment scores.